TiddlyWiki/cooker/README.md

 	    -h, --help                       Show this message
 	        --version                    Show version

-Note that the `tiddlywikiname` should not include the `.html` file extension.

 When used to split a TiddlyWiki file called `index.html`, Ginsu creates a directory named `index.html.0` to contain the tiddler files (The `0` bumps up if the directory already exists).
 It also includes a file called `split.recipe` that contains the recipe for reconstituting the original TiddlyWiki.
 The individual tiddlers are saved as:

 * a `*.tiddler` file for text tiddlers